JanetRossini/JanetRossini.github.io/_posts/2024-06-26-texturing.md

 JR: closed and reopened blender still nothing

-NS: then reopen the  blender file  whispers: and you can not  draw ont he  image
+NS: then reopen the  blender file  whispers: and you can not  draw ont he  image ????

- ????

 JR: i can draw in white on gray but not black

 DS: these are my brush settings

 [image](https://gyazo.com/3288e82a973b80f5751cda17136c53d2)

-NS: Shoud draw  thing  white lines  thin
+NS:  Shoud draw  thing  white lines  thin  white lines

-NS: white lines

 DS: yes